Purple Coneflower Echinacea

 These Purple Coneflower, otherwise known as Echinacea, are popping up all over our yard.
-We originally planted them in just a few places, but they’ve happily reseeded in other spots.
-I think I’ll let them be.
+We originally planted them in just a few places, but they have happily reseeded in other spots all around our home.
+We plan on letting them I’ll letting most of them stay where they spring up.
 It’s fun to have a splash of color where you don’t expect it.
-And they’re not hurting anything or anyone.
+And they are certainly not hurting anyone or anything.

 - Blooms early to late summer.

-- Likes plenty of sun, and well drained soil.
-They don’t care for wet and soggy soil.
-(I don’t think I would either.)
+- They like plenty of sun, and well drained soil.
+They don’t care for wet and soggy feet.
+Who likes soggy feet?
+Not me.

 Be sure to check with your local gardening center for plants or seeds to start your own Purple Coneflower this year.
 And let me know if you get around to making any tea.
-I’m veddy, veddy interested in the results.
+I’m very very interested in any results.

-Do you have a favorite blossom you grow in your yard?
-Do share!
+Do you have a favorite flower that you grow in your garden?
+Please share all about it!